TricycleRaptor/CaptureTheFlag-Redux/README.md

 **ORIGINAL GAMEMODE:** https://steamcommunity.com/sharedfiles/filedetails/?id=738284170

-Credit to Nefusadi for the original.
+All credit goes to Nefusadi for the original.
 This project only aims to build upon what they have already created.